Before You Get Started TEST

 Looking to hire MIT students?
 Start by reviewing our Recruiting Policies to develop a successful recruiting strategy.
 Next, you’ll need a CareerBridge account to manage internship and job postings.
-CareerBridge is an online career management system enabling employers to search and view student resumes, post jobs and internships, participate in career events, manage on-campus recruiting schedules and report MIT hires.
+CareerBridge is an online career management system, powered by Handshake, enabling employers to search and view student resumes, post jobs and internships, participate in career events, manage on-campus recruiting schedules and report MIT hires.

 Creating a CareerBridge Account